 Competitive intercollegiate athletics at Haverford are not limited to our 23 varsity teams.

-The club sports program at Haverford College is designed to provide opportunities for students to participate and compete in a variety of sports activities.
-Members of clubs sports teams are responsible for the administration and organization of their club activities.
-Haverford clubs are supported by Students' Council, the Athletic Department and the Deans' Office.
-Any questions should be directed to the club sports coordinator, Michele Benoit.
+The club sports program at Haverford College is designed to provide opportunities for students to participate and compete in a variety of sports not already offered at the varsity level.
+Members of the clubs sports teams are responsible for the administration and organization of their club activities.
+Haverford clubs are supported by Students’ Council, the Athletic Department and the Dean’s Office.
+Any questions should be directed to the Director of Student Activities, Lilly Lavner.

 What is a club sport?

 A club sport is a registered student organization intended to promote the common interests of a particular sport or activity through participation and competition.

 Participation in a club sport is completely voluntary.
 Membership is open to all current students regardless of skill level.
 No student may be discriminated against by any organization at Haverford College for reasons of age, color, ethnic or national origin, disability, marital status, political or social affiliation, race, religion, sex or sexual orientation.

 To be recognized as a club sport at Haverford, each organization must agree to abide by the guidelines and expectations outlined the Club Sports Handbook.

 Club sport practices and matches are limited to Haverford and Bryn Mawr college students whose names appear on the official roster.
 Alumni/ae or students on leave are specifically excluded.